vincbeaulieu/HDV-LIG14/README.md

 # HDV / LIG - Lib14

-The Lib14 dataset encompasses 16384 folded sequences generated using the SPOT-RNA algorithm [1].
+The Lib14 dataset encompasses 16384 folded sequences (size of ~ 107 GB) generated using the SPOT-RNA algorithm [1].
 The goal of this data is to allow the development of machine learning algorithm to better determine the efficiency in self-cleavage and ligation of a given RNA sequence for the HDV-Lib14 and LIG-Lib14, respectively.

 Both Lib14 sequences have each 14 specific nucleotides that were experimentally modified.
 Both whole sequence follows the IUPAC nucleotide code to illustrate non-singleton nucleotide modifications [2].